EdupageAPI/edupage-api/README.md

 - [x] Connecting to the online lessons (with your presence being acknowledged by Edupage)
 - [x] Uploading (and hosting) files on the Edupage cloud (if possible)
 - [x] Writing messages to other students/teachers
-- [x] Make this library avaiable through PyPi
+- [x] Make this library available through PyPi

 Feel free to suggest any other features!
 Just open an issue with the *Feature Request* tag.